 2. Black and Rust Rottweiler

-This next color combo is another common Rottie coat.
+This next color combo is another common Rottie color.
 In fact, many people are not able to tell the difference between rust and mahogany fur.
 The rust, however, is a bit lighter and not quite as deep or rich as the first.
 Interestingly, there are only two breeds that have what is considered a “true” rust coat: the Rottweiler and the Affenpinscher.

 3. Black and Tan Rottweiler